mohamedsiika/mohamedsiika/README.md

 Artificial Intelligence engineer and a Data scientist

 - 🔭 I’m currently working on deep learning and data science in forex market
-- 👯 I’m looking to collaborate on - 👯 I’m looking to collaborate on Artificial intelligence projects
+- 👯 I’m looking to collaborate on Artificial intelligence projects
 - 📫 How to reach me: msiika70@gmail.com